AnantharamanLab/METABOLIC/README.md

 - **METABOLIC result table**

-This spreadsheet has four tabs:
+This spreadsheet has 7 tabs:

     - "HMMHitNum" = Number of HMM hits. if you scroll to the right with the coloured cells you'll find the presence/absence, the number of hits, and on which scaffold it was on.
     - "FunctionHit" = hits to custom HMM curated database.
     - "KEGGModuleHit" = KEGG module hits with modules and modules category names.
     - "KEGGModuleStepHit" = similar to the previous one but broken down into smaller categories (steps).
+	- "KEGGidentifierHit" = the KEGG identifier searching result - KEGG identifier numbers and hits.
+	- "dbCAN2Hit" = the dbCAN2 searching result - the CAZys numbers and hits.
+	- "MEROPSHit" = the MEROPS peptidase searching result - the MEROPS peptidase numbers and hits.

 In all cases if you scroll down you will see what "Gn00X" colnames refer to (they are based on your fasta file names for the genomes you gave.